Pediatric Hematology/Oncology Workforce

-- Outreach to engage residents and medical students to highlight the profession.
+- Outreach to engage residents and medical students in the profession.

 - Increase our understanding of the current PHO workforce landscape via comprehensive collection, assessment and reporting of workforce data (as described in workforce surveys section below).

 - Provide education/programs on career opportunities and development (e.g., mentoring, career path highlights, post-PHO fellowship directory, etc.).